joshburer/astro-site/src/pages/about.md

 # About

+This is some technical stuff, so if you don't care about how this site was _made_, don't read it.

 This site was built using <span class="astro-link">[Astro](https://astro.build/)</span> in an effort to accomplish a few things:

 - Keep the JavaScript payload small and keep things minimal.